• Home

 The Greyhound at Bagby, near Thirsk

-THERE’S been a pub in the village of Bagby, near Thirsk, since the 1700s, but I think it’s far truthful to say it has never made a good deal of a name for itself.
+THERE’S been a pub in the village of Bagby, near Thirsk, since the 1700s, but I think it’s far too truthful to say it has never made a good deal of a name for itself.

 The modish indoors will enhance with time.
 At the moment, it seems nearly a piece too new.